openmm/openmm/devtools/forcefield-scripts/amber/README.md

 * naming of the water atom types has stayed as was (`tip3p-O`)

 * naming of the ion atom types is `name_of_set (dash) amber_atom_type_name`, e.g. `tip3p_standard-Na+`, `tip3p_HFE_multivalent-Zn2+`.

-**TODO**

-* Please look through, see what you like, what you don't like!

-* https://github.com/pandegroup/openmm/pull/1373 must be merged before the script is functional.

-* The impropers problem in nucleic acids is the only thing outstanding and I will attempt a solution next week. (https://github.com/choderalab/openmm/issues/9).
-Currently the improper energies are not validated for nucleic acid systems because of this.

-* Travis testing